 Removal from the Britannia and other lender panels: Why they do it and how to get reinstated

-• Significant delays in registering security on behalf of Britannia Delays or failure to register the Britannia charge may result in referral to external lawyers of Britannia to complete outstanding requirements.
+• Persistent delays in registering a charge on behalf of Britannia Delays or failure to register the Britannia charge may result in referral to external lawyers of Britannia to complete outstanding requirements.

 • Your firm no longer meets the criteria to remain on the Britannia conveyancing panel

-• Can you outline the application protocol to be reinstated onto the Britannia conveyancing panel?
+• What is the application protocol to revert back onto the Britannia conveyancing panel?

-• Is there a fee to be reinstated onto the Britannia conveyancing panel?
+• Is there a limit to the amount of occasions my practice can submit applications to get back on the Britannia conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Britannia panel reinstatement is to ensure that your firm is not removed off of the Britannia conveyancing panel in the first place.